SFP-team/berrycv-workflow/README.md

 ## Installation

+Firstly, install the `zbar` shared library using `yum`

+`yum install zbar`

-To run from source, use `pip`, or another package manager to install the dependencies in `requirements.txt`.
+Once pulled, to run from source, use `pip`, or another package manager to install the python dependencies in `requirements.txt`.

 `pip install -r requirements.txt`